data-dot-all/dataall/pages/code.md

 └── index.js
 ```

-We used React Context API to handle the authentication state mangagement. `CognitoAuthContext.js` handles the AWS deployment and `LocalAuthContext.js` for local deployment.
+We used React Context API to handle the authentication state management. `CognitoAuthContext.js` handles the AWS deployment and `LocalAuthContext.js` for local deployment.
 Then `AWS Amplify` is used to connect the app to `AWS Cognito` for production auth and a default anonymous user  is set for local environment.

-The `useAuth` hook is used to decide the auth context to use depending on the deployment environment, and `AuthGuard` is a wrapper to verify authentication before routing users to the requested pages in the application.
+The `useAuth` hook is used to decide the auth context to use depending on the deployment environment, and `AuthGuard` is a
+wrapper to verify authentication before routing users to the requested pages in the application.

 #### design/ <a name="design"></a>
-This section contains script relating to the UI design of the frontend, including theming and theme settings, layout, icons, design components and logic.
+This section contains script relating to the UI design of the frontend, including theming and theme settings, layout,
+icons, design components and logic.

 ```
 design/